Afghan peace bid stumbles on Kabul-Taliban protocol row

 A Taliban flag that had been hoisted at the Taliban office on Tuesday had been taken down and lay on the ground on Thursday, although it appeared still attached to a flagpole.

-A name plate, inscribed "Political Office of the Islamic Emirate of Afghanistan" had been removed from the outside of the building.
-But a similar plaque fixed onto a wall inside the building was still there on Thursday morning, witnesses said.
+A name plate, inscribed with the title "Political Office of the Islamic Emirate of Afghanistan" had also been removed.

-Asked whether the Taliban office had created any optimism about peace efforts, the source replied: "Optimism and pessimism are irrelevant.
+Questioned whether the Taliban's office in Doha had created a sense of optimism about peace efforts, the source replied: "Optimism and pessimism are irrelevant.
 The most important thing is that we now know the Taliban are ready to talk, and sometimes talk is expensive."

 Word of the U.S.-Taliban talks had raised hopes that Karzai's government and the Taliban might enter their first-ever direct negotiations on Afghanistan's future, with Washington acting as a broker and Pakistan as a major outside player.